RaphaelEDiener/presentations/on_language_design.md

 > **Easy**:
 > *Easy* is the opposite of *difficult*.
-> Somethign is *difficult* if it takes large amounts if effort to achive it.
+> Something is *difficult* if it takes large amounts if effort to achieve it.
 > *Ease* describes the amount of effort required.
-> Somethign is *easy* if it doesn't involve effort.
+> Something is *easy* if it doesn't involve effort.
+>
+> For more information/detail look at [Simple Made Easy by Rich Hickey](https://youtu.be/SxdOUGdseq4?si=WKgWJaEFdXtNv4CW)

-So in the following paragraphs I'll show you common problems I see in languages, and give solutions I've discovered on my own, or got inspired by other languages I've tried.
+So in the following paragraphs I'll show you common problems I see in languages, and give solutions I've discovered on my own, or got inspired to by other languages I've tried.

 ## Problems